Singapore and Japan launch travel lane for business professionals

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-MORE business executives and professionals will now be able to travel between Singapore and Japan, using a new "Residence Track" unveiled by the Ministry of Foreign Affairs (MFA) on Friday.
+MORE business executives and professionals will now be able to travel between Singapore and Japan, using a new "residence track" announced by the Ministry of Foreign Affairs (MFA) on Friday.

 BT is now on Telegram!